 Focaccia is a high-hydration dough, which means that the percentage of water to flour is very high, resulting in a loaf with lots of air holes and a tender texture.

-Nordic Ware Aluminum Commercial Baker's Quarter Sheet Pan, $22.35 on Amazon
+Nordic Ware Aluminum Commercial Baker's Quarter Sheet Pan, 2 for $28 from Amazon

 You'll shape the loaf on a baking sheet

 For best results, use a bubbly, active starter, give the focaccia dough time to double in the first rise, and don’t skimp on the oil in the pan.
 A generous coating allows the bread to almost ‘fry’ as it bakes, creating the signature crisp crust and soft, open crumb.

 I like a combination of olive oil and grapeseed because olive oil adds a lovely, buttery flavor and grapeseed oil has a higher smoke point.
 Grapeseed oil is also high in polyunsaturated fats and vitamin E.

 - 100 grams (1 ½ cups) sourdough starter

 - 100 grams (1/2 cup) canned pumpkin (not pumpkin pie filling)

 - 500 grams (4 cups) all-purpose flour

 - 45-60 g (3-4 tablespoons) of olive and/or grapeseed oil